 The city’s architecture is a living canvas of the various eras the city has seen, from dramatic Gothic churches, Soviet-style buildings, and modern-day skyscrapers, all intermingling.

 Although there’s much to see in terms of culture and history, like The Royal Castle and The Palace of Culture and Science, the city is also home to a UNESCO World Heritage site in the form of Warsaw Old Town.
-There, you’ll find the beating heart of the city, with its narrow streets, colorful houses and the 16th century Castle Square in which stands the famous Warsaw Mermaid statue, built as the symbol of Warsaw.
+There, you’ll find the beating heart of the city, with its narrow streets, colorful houses, and the 16th-century Castle Square in which stands the famous Warsaw Mermaid statue, built as the symbol of Warsaw.

-See the heart of the renown composer Frédéric Chopin at the Church of the Holy Cross or visit one of the largest Jewish cemeteries in the world at the Cmentarz Zydowski.
+See the heart of the renowned composer Frédéric Chopin at the Church of the Holy Cross or visit one of the largest Jewish cemeteries in the world at the Cmentarz Zydowski.
 Dine at traditional Polish restaurants such as Zapiecek (for tasty Pierogi) or Bar Mleczny (to experience a real Polish milk bar) or sample real Polish street foods like the grilled open sandwiches known as Zapiekanki.

 Check Out my Ultimate Guide to Warsaw

-Krakow
+2. Krakow

-To the south of Poland, bordering the Czech Republic, the city of Krakow, whose history dates as far back as the 7th century, has retained much of its regal medieval essence as well as its Rennaissance era elegance.
+To the south of Poland, bordering the Czech Republic, the city of Krakow, whose history dates as far back as the 7th century, has retained much of its regal medieval essence as well as its Rennaissance-era elegance.

-It’s less touristy than Warsaw, but just as rich in terms of historic sites, a grand market square, typically Polish colorful architecture and delicious traditional food spots.
+It’s less touristy than Warsaw, but just as rich in terms of historic sites, a grand market square, typically Polish colorful architecture, and delicious traditional food spots.

 Not to forget that Poland is best known for its elegant castles and the Wawel Castle is no exception, you could easily spend half a day there exploring the grounds and taking in the history.